 Here's what you should know about what types of pests may try to hang around your construction site, what you can do to help avoid pests during pre-construction, how to prevent them around the construction site, and how pest control in McAllen can make a big difference.

 Not all pests in McAllen are drawn to construction sites or new homes, but some are, such as:

 With three prominent bristles that protrude from their hind-ends, teardrop-shaped bodies and silvery-metallic scales that make them look shiny, silverfish may look like they belong in the aquarium.
-Still, these pests are more than capable of surviving on land.
+However, they're still perfectly capable on land.

-They get their name from the way they crawl around using fish-like movement.
-Even young or nymph silverfish look very similar to adult silverfish but smaller in size.
+Silverfish get their names from the way they crawl, using fish-like movements.
+Even young (nymph) silverfish look very similar to adult silverfish, only smaller in size.

-While it may be good news that silverfish aren't known to bite or transmit diseases like some pests, that doesn't mean a silverfish infestation will leave your construction site untouched.
+While silverfish aren't known to bite or transmit diseases like other pests, that doesn't mean a silverfish infestation will leave your construction site untouched.
 These pests can still cause plenty of damage, especially since they like to feed on materials at your work site.

 New construction sites are prone to garbage and litter, which are a rodent's favorite things.
 Some of the most common rodents that you may encounter at your McAllen construction site or new home include:

 - House mouse: As their name suggests, house mice have a bad reputation for invading any place that provides food and water.
 You can recognize them by their round bodies, beady eyes, and light-colored bellies.